 Step 4: Adjust your diet.
 If you’re in this journey for the long haul, continue to avoid foods that make your bloat but also start to dive deeper into your diet.
 Because weight loss requires a calorie deficit and most of us don’t have hours each day to dedicate to working out, lower your calorie intake but not too much.
 Use an online calculator to determine your basal metabolic rate.
 This is the amount of calories you would burn if all you did was stay in bed all day.
 Do not let your calorie intake drop below this number.
 While it seems that would allow you to drop weight fast, it’s not that simple.
 If your body thinks it’s starving, it will start to store fat, in anticipation of famine.
 Again, you can visit a nutritionist for the most accurate and personalized diet recommendations but, beyond basic calorie counting, focus on eating quality food and make sure you’re getting adequate protein and fiber in your diet (like the military diet) to assist with satiety and digestion.

 Step 5: Manage stress and sleep.
-After you makeover your diet and exercise plan, take a look at the rest of your lifestyle to lose weight fast and maintain your results.
+After you makeover your diet (like the ketogenic diet) and exercise plan, take a look at the rest of your lifestyle to lose weight fast and maintain your results.
 In addition to diet choices, stress and lack of sleep can both contribute to a bloated appearance, weight gain, fat storage and an array of health problems so make sure you’re getting enough sleep and managing stress to further improve your chances of success in reaching your goals.

 Use these tips to achieve a thin, slim neck no matter the deadline of your goal.